 Let our Seattle car accident attorneys deal with the insurance company after your hit-and-run accident in Washington.
 Free consultation at (888) 228-3860.

 The hours, days, and weeks following a hit-and-run accident can be a blur.
 If you were severely injured or suffered significant property damage, you have a number of questions on your mind.
 This is especially true if you have lost a loved one because of the reckless behavior of a hit-and-run driver.
 For any general inquiries or information on hit-and-run collisions, follow the frequently asked questions below.

 A: Unfortunately, pedestrians are often the ones who pay the price for a hit-and-run driver’s negligence.
 When hit-and-run accidents between two cars happen, drivers are less likely to flee the scene because of damage inflicted on their own cars.
-Pedestrians can be left critically injured, with one or more of the following damages:
+Pedestrians, bicyclists, and motorcyclists can be left critically injured, with one or more of the following damages:

 A: The first thing you must do is contact the police.
 The sooner the authorities are able to get to the scene, provide aid, and track down the responsible individual, the better.
 This will play a major role in how much compensation you will be able to recover.
 Do not attempt to chase or apprehend the individual, as you may end up causing additional damage in the process.